joaopedroso/scipbook/docs/flp.rst

    Suppose that there are two formulations :math:`A` and :math:`B` for the same problem.
 By excluding the integrality constraints (which force variables to take an integer value), we obtain the *linear optimization relaxation*.
 Let the feasible region of formulations be :math:`P_A` and :math:`P_B`.
 When the region :math:`P_B` contains :math:`P_A`, i.e., :math:`P_A \subset P_B`, formulation :math:`A` is *stronger* than formulation :math:`B` (analogously, :math:`B` is *weaker* than :math:`A`).

-Intuitively, as :math:`P_A` is narrower than :math:`P_B`, the upper bound obtained by the relaxation in a maximization problem (or the lower bound in minimization) is closer to the optimum of the integer problem.
+Intuitively, as :math:`P_A` is tighter than :math:`P_B`, the upper bound obtained by the relaxation in a maximization problem (or the lower bound in minimization) is closer to the optimum of the integer problem.

 .. case study
 .. container::